WMX567/streamAlgoEuroVis22/README.md

 - <strong> Basic Greedy </strong> <br />
   Our novel greedy algorithm is suitable for the online streaming and in situ settings.
 - <strong> Final Greedy </strong> <br />
   Basic Greedy algorithm is dependent on the optimal cost.
-Since we do not have access to this value, we propose Final Greedy algorithm that avoids the dependency).
+Since we do not have access to this value, we propose Final Greedy algorithm that avoids the dependency.
 - <strong> Uniform Sampling </strong> <br />
   Sampling is basically the default method in common practice.